You have been waiting for the past 40 weeks to deliver the baby, but the little one is not ready yet!

 - Walking, especially long walks, can stimulate the release of oxytocin and pressure the baby to move down the pelvis.
 However, do not power walk as it can drain all your energy.
 A gentle stroll is enough to encourage labor.

 - It is an age-old belief that castor oil can stimulate uterine contractions.
-However, it may result in diarrhea due to its natural laxative properties (9).
+However, it may result in diarrhea due to its natural laxative properties (9). or could lead to uncontrolled strong contractions.

 - Pineapple has an enzyme called bromelain that stimulates labor by softening the cervix.
 Some other tropical fruits including papaya, mango and kiwi also show the same property.
 But there are no proper studies to support this theory (11).